torvalds/linux/Documentation/virt/kvm/x86/mmu.rst

 - hardware:
                support the full range of x86 virtualization hardware
 - integration:
-               Linux memory management code must be in control of guest memory so that swapping, page migration, page merging, transparent hugepages, and similar features work without change
+               GNU/Linux memory management code must be in control of guest memory so that swapping, page migration, page merging, transparent hugepages, and similar features work without change
 - dirty tracking: